Patient Safety Fact Sheet

 - The Joint Commission demonstrates its commitment to patient safety through numerous efforts

 Sentinel Event Policy: Implemented in 1996, The Joint Commission’s Sentinel Event Policy was revised in 2014 to incorporate contemporary patient safety concepts and clarify Joint Commission processes.
-Any time a sentinel event occurs, the organization is expected to conduct thorough and credible comprehensive systematic analyses (for example, root cause analyses), make improvements to reduce risk, and monitor the effectiveness of those improvements.
-The analyses are expected to drill down to underlying organization systems and processes that can be altered to reduce the likelihood of a failure in the future and to protect patients from harm when a failure does occur.
+Any time a sentinel event occurs, the organization is expected to conduct thorough and credible comprehensive systematic analyses (for example, root cause analyses), implement improvements to reduce risk, and monitor the effectiveness of those improvements.
+The analyses are expected to drill down to underlying organization systems and processes that can be altered to reduce the likelihood of harm reaching a patient in the future and to protect patients from harm when a process breakdown does occur.
 Sentinel events are one category of patient safety events (see below).
 Accredited organizations are strongly encouraged, but not required, to report sentinel events.

 Patient safety events: The Joint Commission receives reports of patient safety events from patients, families, government agencies, the public, staff employed by organizations, and the media.
-This information is used to help improve the quality and safety of accredited organizations.
+This information is used to help identify current areas of potential risk at accredited organizations and may be used to improve the quality and safety of accredited organizations.
 Patient safety events can be reported to the Joint Commission’s Office of Quality and Patient Safety.

-Complimentary publications: The Joint Commission publishes two complimentary publications that address safety issues: Sentinel Event Alert identifies specific patient safety problems, describes their common underlying causes, and suggests steps to reduce risk or prevent future occurrences; and Quick Safety helps accredited organizations recognize potential safety issues.
+Complimentary publications: The Joint Commission publishes two complimentary publications that address safety issues: Sentinel Event Alert identifies specific patient safety problems, describes their common underlying causes, and suggests steps to reduce risk or prevent future occurrences; and Quick Safety helps accredited organizations recognize potential safety issues and provides potential strategies to help mitigate risk in a concise manner.

 Patient safety research: The Joint Commission’s Department of Research works with external collaborators to investigate and evaluate interventions related to patient safety.
-Current initiatives include work with The Pew Charitable Trusts to improve the implementation of antibiotic stewardship programs and work with the Centers for Disease Control and Prevention (CDC) to understand venous thromboembolism risk assessment practices in hospitals.
+Current initiatives include work with The Pew Charitable Trusts to improve suicide prevention practices and the implementation of antibiotic stewardship programs, and work with the Centers for Disease Control and Prevention (CDC) to understand venous thromboembolism risk assessment practices in hospitals.
 The research team also is engaged in a review of the scientific literature for the National Institute for Occupational Safety and Health to explore the intersection between health care worker safety interventions and their impact on patient safety.
-In addition to research work, the research team supports the Joint Commission’s alliance with the Occupational Safety and Health Administration (OSHA)
+In addition to research work, the research team supports The Joint Commission’s alliance with the Occupational Safety and Health Administration (OSHA) and development of the Healthcare Workforce Safety and Wellbeing website.

-Legislative efforts: The Joint Commission monitors legislative initiatives at the state and federal levels, and advocates for passage of measures leading to improved patient safety.
-On the state level, The Joint Commission works with state regulatory and patient safety authorities to reduce duplicative expectations for accredited organizations subject to voluntary or mandatory reporting requirements; and engages state regulatory agencies to advocate for the reliance on accreditation in lieu of routine state licensure inspections.
+Legislative and regulatory efforts: The Joint Commission monitors legislative and regulatory initiatives at the state and federal levels, and advocates for passage of measures leading to improved patient safety.
+On the state level, The Joint Commission works with state regulatory and patient safety authorities to reduce duplicative expectations for accredited organizations subject to voluntary or mandatory reporting requirements; and engages state regulatory agencies to advocate for the reliance on accreditation, certification and verification in lieu of routine state licensure inspections and designation programs.
 Federal legislative and regulatory priorities include modernizing standards and processes to enhance quality and patient safety.

 Patient safety collaborations: The Joint Commission and JCR collaborate with a number of organizations to promote patient safety.